How often should you mop a floor?

 - Sweep or vacuum.
 Be sure that your vacuum does not have a beater bar, as this can scratch your tile.
 Sweeping and vacuuming will allow you to quickly remove any loose debris from your tile flooring.
 You can also use a dust mop.

-- With the debris gone, mop your tile floors.
-Use a soft, damp mop with a manufacturer-recommended tile and grout cleaner.
+- Mop your tile floors.
+Once you’ve cleared debris, use a soft, damp mop with a manufacturer-recommended tile and grout cleaner.
 You may also be able to use a neutral pH cleaner on tile floors made out of natural stone.

-- Due to its texture, deep clean the tile as grime builds up.
+- Deep clean the tile as grime builds up.
 Utilize a soft brush and an all-purpose cleaner or mild detergent.
 Gently scrub the textured tile and grout to remove the dirt.
 Once complete, rinse thoroughly and dry completely.

 - To clean grout, use a stiff brush.
 After applying an approved cleaner, vacuum up the dirty water.